 Express Lanes Overview

 How can HOVs use the lanes for free?
-Currently, those with two people in their vehicle can use the toll lane for free, however, starting in 2017, CDOT will be changing their Express Lanes rules regionally, requiring at least two passengers, for a total of three people, in a vehicle to use the lanes for free.
+Currently, those with two people in their vehicle can use the toll lane for free with a switchable transponder.
+However, starting in 2017, all Express Lanes will require at least two passengers, for a total of three people, in a vehicle to use the lanes for free.
 Anyone with two or fewer people in their vehicle can either use the express lane and pay a toll, or use the general purpose lanes for free.